IMPERIAL X PLC

 All directors should regularly inform the Board, through the Company Secretary, of other directorships they hold.

 All appointments of part-time or Executive directors to other boards shall be subject to the approval of the Chairman (or, in the case of the Chairman, that of the Board) and reported to the Board.

-The Board will appoint from among their number a chairman and a SID, the latter not being an employed executive of the Group.
+The Board will appoint from among their number a chairman.

-The Board will develop and maintain a plan for the succession of both the Chairman and the SID.
+The Board will develop and maintain a plan for the succession of the Chairman.

 3.5.2 Role of the Chairman

 The Chairman will provide leadership to the Board and will act as facilitator for meetings.

 The Chairman has authority to act and speak for the Board between meetings on all matters relating to the Board Principles.
 The Chairman is empowered to make any decision, establish any policy, take any action or enter into any obligation which is consistent with the Board Principles and, in so doing, may interpret the Board Principles in any reasonable manner.
 The Chairman will report to the next meeting of the Board on any material or sensitive exercise of this authority.

 The Chairman will ensure that systems are in place to provide directors with accurate, timely and clear information to enable the Board to consider properly all matters before it.
 The Chairman is responsible for ensuring the integrity and effectiveness of the Board Principles.